syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### getDataSetNames()
 {:#methods:getdatasetnames}

-Get the available datasets name of the rdlc report.
+Get the available datasets name of the RDLC report.

 #### Example